doinab/evo-network-verification/README.md

 fitness among the 16 simulations in the following two columns.
-The remaining of the line holds the values of various topological metrics, starting with the number of network links and node degrees, and ending in values for the topological metrics DD, NSUC and CSUC (described in our ASOC publication).
+The remaining of the line holds the values of various topological metrics, starting with the number of network links and node degrees, and ending in values for the topological metrics DD, NSUC and CSUC (described in our ASOC 2014).